 The choice is between broad coverage for the corporate entity and maximizing coverage for your security claim.
 In the latter situation, you will want to ensure a past acts date won’t interfere with getting your claim paid.

 The Solution: A Policy Without a Past Acts Date

 Ideally, your public company D&O policy will not have a past acts date and will respond to any claim that arises during the policy period.

 Your broker will begin building your public company D&O insurance policy during the IPO preparation process.
 Your public company D&O insurance form needs to be in place and ready to respond to any claims before the first trade on the day of your IPO.

 So, for example, if you have a claim that comes in the day after your IPO, it’s the public company policy that will respond.
 Without a past acts date, the carrier will not have the ability to make an argument to deny coverage based on the timing of the activities that are the subject of the claim.

 The decision to put a tail on your private company D&O policy is just one of many decisions to be made as you place D&O insurance for an IPO company.
 Some of the decisions, like whether to put a tail policy on your private company D&O policy, involve non-obvious considerations.
+(Note: There can be unusual circumstances in which carriers refuse to provide policies without a past acts date; for the reasons discussed above, this puts your company in a potentially difficult situation.)
 Other decisions are more complex and nuanced.
 This is why it’s critical that you work with a broker who understands what your coverage priorities are, how securities claims actually work, and how the D&O claims process works, too.